Overview

 UNL Emergency Planning and Preparedness Web Site

-This training may be useful to all employees since electrical shocks in the home account for thousands of deaths and injuries per year.
+This training module is not specific to any particular class of worker at the University of Nebraska-Lincoln and in fact may be of interest to anyone since electrical shocks in the home account for thousands of injuries and deaths each year.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.